Painful Past

 “I never got a response from the Oregon State Bar, and they didn’t acknowledge receipt of my letter,” Payne says.
 “But I sent it in, and I believed at the time that maybe it had an impact because his name was not on the list of people who were admitted to the Oregon State Bar.”

 According to the Oregon State Bar membership directory, Cleavenger wasn’t admitted until October 2017.
 He’s currently listed as an active member.
-Kateri Walsh, of the Oregon State Bar, told EW they have no record of the complaint, but that since Cleavenger wasn’t admitted to the bar in 2008, such a complaint would be considered confidential, as it’s still a part of the admission process.
+Kateri Walsh, of the Oregon State Bar, told EW she is unable to release information about whether there was a complaint made in 2008, or if he sought admission after taking the bar exam.
+Admissions records are confidential per Oregon Rules for Admission.

 As the May primary draws closer, and Cleavenger is challenging incumbent DA Patty Perlow at the ballot box, Payne says the effects of that night have not faded.